 There are eight official hotels serving Disneyland Paris with six of them inside the resort itself.
 They all have differing styles, room types and facilities on offer giving you plenty of choice no matter your needs or budget.

-For a more in depth look at each hotel head over to the below page where you’ll find pictures and videos
+For a more in depth look at each official hotel head over to the below page where you’ll find pictures and videos

 Disneyland Paris holds multiple events and themed seasons across the year.
 These are split between both parks and have specific parades, shows and merch attached to them.
 Take a look at our Events and Seasons page to see everythign that is happening.